 The APVMA’s March 2026 action reflects this evidence.
 SGARs can no longer be applied freely in certain outdoor and semi-exposed environments.
 Sites requiring ongoing SGAR use must have a documented assessment prior to treatment.
 For food production, logistics, and export-facing businesses operating under HACCP, BRC, or SQF audit frameworks, this also creates new compliance documentation obligations.

 The answer is not simply substituting one chemical for another.
-It is shifting from a reactive, chemical-first model to one focusing on continuous monitoring, targeted intervention, and documented prevention.
+It is shifting from a reactive, chemical-first model to one focused on continuous monitoring, targeted intervention, and documented prevention.
+This approach is known as Integrated Pest Management (IPM).

 Historically, rodent control relied heavily on chemical treatments to hold populations in check between service visits.
 With SGAR restrictions now in place, populations can build more rapidly in that gap, making the combination of industry and geography the key determinant of urgency.

-For high-risk sites — food production, grain storage, pharmaceutical, cold chain logistics, and any operation in WA or SA — the response should be immediate: increase service frequency, conduct a site assessment under the new regulatory framework, and layer in electronic monitoring.
+For food production, grain storage, pharmaceutical, cold chain logistics, and any operation in WA or SA – the response should be immediate: increase service frequency, conduct a site assessment under the new regulatory framework, and layer in electronic monitoring.

 Flick commenced its proactive transition away from SGAR baits ahead of the March 2026 restrictions.
-At each service visit, our technicians are reviewing site conditions and ensuring the most appropriate, compliant, and effective rodent control measures are in place.
+At each service visit, our technicians review site conditions and ensure the most appropriate, compliant, and effective rodent control measures are in place.
+We deliver commercial rodent management programs across WA, SA, VIC and nationally, structured around the new regulatory baseline.

 The most important step any business can take right now is to reassess their current rodent management program against the new regulatory baseline, at a time when rodent pressure across Australia is already at its highest in years.